Solomanin/Analysis-of-business-indicators/README.md

+# Loss analysis of the ProcrastinatePRO+ app
+# Objectives of the project:
+The task for the marketing analyst of the entertainment application Procrastinate Pro+.
+Despite the huge investment in advertising, the company has been suffering losses over the past few months.
+Your task is to understand the reasons and help the company to go into the black.
+# Project description:
+Data from ProcrastinatePRO+ was analyzed.
+Various metrics were calculated, cohort analysis was used: LTV, CAC, Retention rate, DAU, WAU, MAU, etc. Previously written functions for calculating metrics were used.
+Correct conclusions were drawn from the data obtained.
-# Analysis-of-business-indicators
+ # Skills and tools:
-# Research of data of the service "Yandex.Music" — comparison of users of two cities. # Objectives of the project:  Using real Yandex.Music data, using the Pandas library and its capabilities, it was necessary to check the data and compare the behavior and preferences of users of the two capitals – Moscow and St. Petersburg. # Project description:   Comparison of Moscow and St. Petersburg is surrounded by myths: - Moscow is a metropolis, subject to the rigid rhythm of the working week; - St. Petersburg is a city of peculiar culture, unlike Moscow.
-Some myths reflect reality.
-Others are empty stereotypes.
-Business must distinguish the former from the latter in order to make rational decisions.
-On the real data of Yandex.Music, I checked the data and compared the behavior of users of the two capitals # Skills and tools:  Pandas, Python.
-Data processing, duplicates, gaps, logical indexing, grouping, sorting
+ Python, Pandas, Matplotlib, cohort analysis, unit economics, product metrics, Seaborn